• Home

 The first stop of the day is the Green Iguana Conservation Centre.
 Located inside the San Ignacio Resort Hotel, tours are offered on the hour, every hour from 8 am – 4 pm.
 The centre does great work protecting and growing the population of green iguanas around Belize, and they share a lot of really interesting information about the species.

-There are a number of ancient Mayan cities around San Ignacio, but one of the best to visit for a good balance of access and grandeur is Xunantunich.
+There are a number of ancient Mayan cities around San Ignacio (you might have already visited Caracol yesterday), but one of the best to visit for a good balance of access and grandeur is Xunantunich.

-Enjoy your final night in San Ignacio with some drinks in the garden at Cucina 1904 and a nice dinner at Lola’s.
+Enjoy your final night in San Ignacio with a nice dinner at Lola’s or Guava Limb.

 Today your epic Belize itinerary sadly comes to an end.